usmcamp0811/dotfiles/modules/nixos/system/wifi/README.md

 ## Conclusion:

-You've now set up a method to securely store, manage, and access secrets in Vault using KV version 1.
+You've now set up a method to securely store, manage, and access secrets in Vault using KV version 1 or 2.
 Ensure that Role IDs, Secret IDs, and Vault tokens are handled securely.
 Rotate secrets periodically and monitor for unauthorized access.
-Security is of utmost importance when working with a secrets management system like Vault.
-Regularly audit and review access logs and ensure that only the necessary permissions are granted.